What Michigan Auto insurance covers

 Collision pays to repair or replace your vehicle if an accident causes damages.
 There are three types of auto insurance collision coverage available in Michigan.
 This coverage will pay for the damages as long as they don’t exceed your car’s actual cash value.
 (Actual cash value is the car’s original purchase price minus the amount it has depreciated)

-Limited Collision pays only if you are less than 50% at fault.
+- Limited Collision pays if you are less than 50% at fault.
 This coverage will not pay out if you are more than 50% at fault.

-This coverage provides protection for damage not resulting from a collision.
+This coverage protects from damage not resulting from a collision.
 Examples are theft, glass damage, fire, flood, vandalism, explosion, hail, and contact with birds or animals.

 Optional Michigan auto insurance coverage’s: